ICB-DCM/pyscat/doc/about.rst

 .. note::

    This package is still under development.
-Documentation is incomplete and may change without notice.
+Documentation is incomplete, and the API may change without notice.
 The PyPI package is currently only a stub and does not contain the full functionality.
+   For now, please use the scatter search implementations available in `pyPESTO <https://pypesto.readthedocs.io/en/latest/>`_.

 Installation
 ------------